Miami vs. Florida State NCAA Football Odds, Plays and Insights | November 13, 2021

 - The Seminoles have covered the spread twice this year when underdogs by 2.5 points or more (in five chances).

-- Florida State has eclipsed the over/under in 44.4% of its opportunities this year (four times in nine games with a set point total).
+- Florida State's games this year have hit the over in 44.4% of its opportunities (four times in nine games with a set point total).

-- Florida State is 3-1 against the spread and 3-1 overall when the team records more than 30.4 points.
+- Florida State is 3-1 against the spread and 3-1 overall when the team scores more than 30.4 points.

 - The Seminoles have turned the ball over 17 times this season, nine more turnovers than the Hurricanes have forced (8).